automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Sinoceratops.md

 # Sinoceratops
-## Description: A rare ceratopsian from late Cretaceous China.
+## A rare ceratopsian from late Cretaceous China.